 The road threw everything it had at me for two and one-half miles.
 Just when it seemed I was at the top I saw a curve to the left and another climb.
 There was heavy gravel on the curve and my GPS showed a 22% grade.

 I made it and the road leveled off.
 The surface got better – all packed dirt or gravel and flattened out and even trended down.

 I could not recommend this ride for anyone on a road bike.
 Yet a huge sense of accomplishment swelled over me.
-I even thought of recommending the route to my friends just so I could chide them knowing I did it.
+I even thought of recommending the route to my friends just so I could chide them knowing I did it and some of them couldn’t.
 But that would be foolish.
 Real foolish.
 I’ll find them another way over the mountain.

 EPILOGUE (April 13, 2014) – I contacted Google and they have since corrected the hunting trail and the power line which showed as connecting to Imgrund Mountain Road.
 I still wouldn’t recommend it on a bike